AWegnerGitHub/awegnergithub.github.io-source/content/2015_12_11_how-i-set-up-openshift-travisci-and-flask.md

 	=========================== 1 passed in 0.26 seconds ===========================
 	The command "py.test" exited with 0.

+## Custom Domain

+I have my own domain name.
+I want to utilize OpenShift with one of those domains, instead of the default one provided.
+Since I've using the free tier, that will rule out using the SSL certificate that is wildcarded to the whole `rhcloud.com` domain.
+I can live with this.
+If I need SSL on my domain, I'll upgrade.

+To set up OpenShift to use your domain, log into the web console.
+Go to the gear you are configuring.
+At the top, where the full domain is displayed, is the option to "Change".
+Select that option.
+Input the full domain (and subdomain) you want to utilize and click "Save".
+After a few seconds, you'll get a notification that the alias was created.

+The next step is to configure the DNS records.
+I [utilize][17] CloudFlare for my domains, so the instructs will be specific to that, but should apply to any DNS system.
+Login to your management system and go to the area where you can specify DNS records.

+For my test, I set up a subdomain of one of my domains as the alias I wanted to use.
+In your DNS system, set up a CNAME that points to the original hostname on OpenShift.
+The CNAME should be the subdomain you told OpenShift about.
+Save the record.

+CloudFlare recognized this immediately and redirected me to my Flask application.
+Hooray!

 ## Conclusion

 With this, the set up is complete.
-You have a Flask application, connected to MySQL, that is integrated with a CI system which automatically deploys to OpenShift when all tests pass.
+You have a Flask application, connected to MySQL, that is integrated with a CI system which automatically deploys to OpenShift when all tests pass and uses CloudFlare (because I already was doing so), to provide a CDN.

 On to building something!